weareferal/craft-env-sync/README.md

 For volume assets backups, we simply create a versioned zip file containing the handles of all volume assets currently saved in the system.
 Bear in mind if you have a large number of assets this process may take some time and take up a significant amount of storage.

+## Troubleshooting

+If you are getting errors when you try to pull/push databases or assets, the first thing to check is the Craft logs at `storage/logs/web.log`.
+All errors should be logged here.
+The most likely issue is with your credentials, so double check that those are OK.

 ## Roadmap

 Some things to do, and ideas for potential features: